I love Paris. I could easily walk the streets from morning til night, so long as there are a few cafe au lait’s consumed throughout the day.

 As we weaved through the cheese and charcuterie stalls, she explained how to tell male from female fennel (who knew?), and that the male one is more tender.
 After selecting our favourite ingredients, and plotting out a menu for lunch, we hit the kitchen and turned on the gas.

 I thought I was pretty good in the kitchen, until then.
 Apparently, I have no knife skills whatsoever, apart from being able to chop in the most rudimentary way.
 But, I learned that the best method for cooking aubergine without it absorbing too much oil, is to dry-fry in a pan with a thin layer of salt.
 The light feast was wonderful and even better, was the chance to ask a local about the food culture, trends, etc.

-Ours, at approximately £500 ($800) a night, was just one of 2000 properties available in Paris, including a houseboat where the owner is a Michelin starred chef and will cook for you, on request.
+Ours, at approximately £500 ($800) a night, was just one of over 2100 properties available in Paris, including a houseboat where the owner is a Michelin starred chef and will cook for you, on request.